chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 * Supervised Learning
 * Unsupervised Learning

 In supervised learning computer learns from input and output while creating a general model which can be used to predict output from new input.
-Unsupervised learning is about discovering pattern in data without knowing explicit labels beforehand.
+Unsupervised learning is about discovering patterns in data without knowing explicit labels beforehand.
 In this post I'm going to talk about linear regression which is a supervised learning method.

 # Jupyter Notebook